Aquatic Invasive Species

 Programs & Initiatives

-Many of the plants and animals available in the marketplace can negatively impact ecosystems, economies, and public health when introduced to new freshwater habitats.
+Many of the plants and animals available for sale as pets or bait or for use in gardens can negatively impact ecosystems, economies, and public health when introduced to new habitats.
 These species can be spread—both accidentally and on purpose—in a variety of ways.
-Some of the most notorious invasive species were spread through the trade of aquatic species.
+Consumers and retailers can “Be a Hero” and help prevent the introduction and spread of harmful aquatic invaders through proper handling and disposal of aquatic plants, animals and the water they are kept in.

 See MoreBe A Hero—Transport Zero